 $5,000+: Author hires professional designers and editors, opting for packages that will increase the book’s chances of success in the marketplace, such as editorial evaluation, different cover concepts and page design options, more research, additional editing, and marketing advice.
 Often does the research and turns to a company with a track record of success and which offers all services under one roof.
 Such companies can manage the entire project, leaving the author to focus on marketing.
 The author invests in book marketing assistance.
 The book represents the author well; there’s no difference between it and a traditionally published book.
 Author doesn’t use a self-publishing company and keeps 100% of the proceeds from each sale (less the retailer discount and the printing cost).
 The author has a website and sells from the website as well as online retailers and bookstores.

-Basically, in 2018, there is no right or wrong way to publish a book.
+Basically, there is no right or wrong way to publish a book.
 These days we are all about tailoring the experience to the person.
 Think of how television has changed.
 You used to wait until 8pm on Thursdays to see your favorite show because that was the only time to catch it.
 The world stopped for a mini series.
-Now you order up shows like you order fast food, choosing what, when and how you want to experience the show.
+Now you can order up shows like you order fast food, choosing what, when and how you want to experience the show.
 As an author, you can now choose the self-publishing experience that fits your goals, budget, time constraints and tolerance for taking risks.

 1106 Design is a Phoenix-based company that works internationally with authors, publishers, business pros, coaches, consultants, speakers . . . anyone who wants a beautiful book, meticulously prepared to industry standards.